-This homemade horchata recipe is just as delicious as the horchata from restaurants, but with with way less sugar.
+This homemade horchata recipe is just as delicious as the horchata from restaurants, but with way less sugar.
 With just a few simple ingredients, you’ll be able to sit back and relax with a tasty, creamy, and ice-cold beverage.
 Yum.

 We went to dinner at the local Mexican restaurant a few weeks ago.
 We like to try new things each time we go, and this time we tried a horchata.
 My kids and I loved it, so we set out to recreate it at home.